etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 	- apply an optional median filter
 	- filter disparities based on the correlation score  and exploration bounds
 	- translate disparities in sensor geometry
 	-  convert disparity to 3D Map.

 Then fuse all 3D maps to produce DSM.

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{StereoFramework_param_table}, page~\pageref{StereoFramework_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+StereoFramework+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *StereoFramework* .

-Parameters table for Stereo Framework:
+.. [#] Table: Parameters table for Stereo Framework.

 +-------------------------+--------------------------+--------------------------------------------------------------------------------------------+
 |Parameter Key            |Parameter Type            |Parameter Description                                                                       |